ion-channel/ion-connect/README.md

 - `IONCHANNEL_SECRET_KEY` - allows the user to set the secret key used for authentication with Ion Channel
 - `IONCHANNEL_ENDPOINT_URL` - allows the user to set the location of the Ion Channel api

+The default endpoint url is the Ion Channel public/production environment.

 You can then run various commands to query the Ion Channel system.
 The best next step is the the help command.
 From there you can see a list of top level commands and global options.